 - Member of Back Bay enquiry committee, London

 - Member of a committee constituted in 1917 to make recommendations regarding the future of Indian States.

-To name few of the many things he was responsible for:
+To name a few of the many things he was responsible for:

-- Architect of the Krishnarajasagara dam – or KRS or Brindavan gardens.
-One of the biggest dams in India which irrigates a hundred and twenty thousand acres of land.
+- The architect of the Krishnarajasagara dam – or KRS or Brindavan gardens.
+One of the biggest dams in India which irrigate a hundred and twenty thousand acres of land.
 This was built at a cost of Rs 2.5 crore.
 It changed a barren Mandya district into rice granary, provides drinking water to Mysore and Bangalore.

 - Bhadravati Iron and Steel Works – as its Chairman he rescued it from becoming extinct.

 - Mysore Sandal Oil Factory and the Mysore soap factory

 - Mysore University – Sir M.V.’s question was “If Australia and Canada could have universities of their own for less than a million population, cannot Mysore with a population of not less that 60 lakhs have a University of its own?”

 - State Bank of Mysore (it was first named as ‘The Bank of Mysore’)